 Backstory and Context

-From 1843 to 1851, Reverend Gordon Battelle presided as Principal of the Northwestern Virginia Academy.
+Northwestern Virginia Academy constructed a new building on this site in the early 1840s.
+Reverend Gordon Battelle, who would later help found West Virginia, presided as principal of the academy from 1843 to 1851.
 In the spring of 1853, the board of trustees added a female department to the school that was overseen by Reverend Richard A. Arthur.
 Enrollment for the 1855-1856 term included 130 male students and 99 female students.
-This was a total of 229 students led by 5 teachers or a 45 to 1 ratio.
-During the Civil War, the school was used as a barracks, hospital, and guard house or military prison.
-After the war, the school did not reopen, but offered private schooling until the building was taken over by the public school system and used as a public school.
+This was a total of 229 students led by 5 teachers, or a 45 to 1 ratio.
+During the Civil War, the school was used as a barracks, hospital, and guard house.
+After the war, the school did not reopen, but offered private schooling.
+In 1888, Clarksburg High School was founded and used the Northwestern Virginia Academy building until 1894.
 During this time, two more rooms were added to the western end of the building.